thiagoa/rbtagger/README.md

 <kbd>M-x</kbd> `rbtagger-generate-tags` will create two hidden buffers
 that can be accessed with the following commands:

-- <kbd>M-x</kbd> `rbtagger-stdout-log`: The message log where you can see what is being indexed;
+- <kbd>M-x</kbd> `rbtagger-stdout-log`: The message log that shows what's being (or was) indexed;
 - <kbd>M-x</kbd> `rbtagger-stderr-log`: The error log.

-You can consult the output of these buffers for troubleshooting live or after indexing.
+You can watch the output of these buffers live for troubleshooting or after indexing.
 Note that they will only hold the output of the last `rbtagger-generate-tags`.